matharden/matharden.github.io/_posts/2014-01-24-roll-the-dice.markdown

 ~~(Math.random() * 6) + 1
 ```

 The `random` method returns a floating-point pseudo-random number between 0 and 1.
-Don't rely on this for anything serious as it [can be calculated](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random), but it's good enough from what I'm doing.
+Don't rely on this for anything serious as it [can be calculated](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random), but it's good enough for this instance.

 Multiplying the result of `random` by 6 - being the number sides on a dice - brings us to our number.
 The first `~` inverts the number's bits giving us a negative number, but it's also a handy track to round off to the nearest whole number.
 The second `~` makes it positive again.
 Plus 1 at the end, because JavaScript numbers are zero-based.

 I want this project to be super-light.
 The best ways to achieve this is to resist adding dependancies like jQuery, which would be totally overkill.
-Only a little vanilla JavaScript is needed to create a listener for the click event, capture some elements and create some.
+Only a little vanilla JavaScript is needed to create a listener for the click event, capture elements and create new ones.

-When the click event happens, I create a new die face and give it the class of it's number to give me some hooks for the styles.
+Upon the click event, a new die face is created and given the class name of its number to provide a hook for the styling.

 ```javascript
 var num = roll();